 While I was choosing fabrics for amazon (above) I was reminded of all the pretty patterns and styles out there.
 Did I ever mention that before I had kids I used to work for a textile company?
 I worked for the designer of the company.
 It was so much fun to watch the creative process of how a fabric pattern is developed.

-And that is how to upcycle broken plastic baskets.
+And that is how to upcycle broken plastic baskets with fabric.
 Like I said an easy peasy project.
 Because really, would you have had the heart to throw these out, while they were still usable?

 And now hop on over to visit my four friends who are also sharing their household items projects.
 Simply click on the images below my name.
 If you'd like to see more past challenges click here.